 In spoken language interpreting, it has long been known that cognition skills like working memory and cognitive load are vital to the interpreting process (see e.g. Gile, 1997) and thus an important consideration for interpreter educators.
 As a result, cognitive aptitude for spoken language interpreting has been investigated to a greater extent than for SLI and research now spans several decades (for review, see Russo, 2011).
 This means that some aptitude test batteries have been validated for their reliability and are now widely used to screen spoken language interpreting trainee candidates or for intensive language training programs.
 For example, many interpreter training programs use long-standing commercial aptitude batteries like the Modern Language Aptitude Test (MLAT, Carroll and Sapon, 1959; Carroll et al., 2010) or the Pimsleur Language Aptitude Battery (Pimsleur, 1966), which include tasks involving learning new vocabulary and phonetic discrimination.
 More recently, research has focused in particular on the importance of working memory (WM) in spoken language interpreting, however the findings are mixed.
 Both improvements in WM after interpreting training (Babcock et al., 2017; Chmiel, 2018; Christoffels, de Groot and Kroll, 2006) and WM effects on simultaneous interpreting fluency (Lin, Lv and Liang, 2018) have been reported.
 Auditory WM has also been shown to be more important than social factors like personality in simultaneous spoken language interpreting (Anssari-Naim, 2021), and L2 auditory WM correlated with consecutive interpreting performance (Dong, Liu and Cai, 2018).
-However, some studies found no effects of WM: for example, professional interpreters were no different in WM capacity to beginner interpreter students (Liu, Schallert and Caroll, 2004); linguistic factors such as word knowledge in L1 and L2 were more important for interpreting performance than increased WM capacity (e.g. Padilla, Bajo and Macizo, 2005), and interpreting training has been found to improve language processing skills, but not WM (Tzou et al., 2012).
+However, some studies found no effects of WM: for example, professional interpreters were no different in general WM capacity to beginner interpreter students (Liu, Schallert and Caroll, 2004); linguistic factors such as word knowledge in L1 and L2 were more important for interpreting performance than increased WM capacity (e.g. Padilla, Bajo and Macizo, 2005), and interpreting training has been found to improve language processing skills, but not WM (Tzou et al., 2012).
 In terms of other cognitive skills, spoken language interpreters have been shown to have superior cognitive flexibility over bilinguals with no interpreting training (Yudes, Macizo and Bajo, 2011) as well as superior dual-task attention compared to non-interpreters (Strobach et al., 2015; Morales et al. 2015).
 Macnamara (2009) also provides a review of cognitive functions and capacities required for interpreting, including chunking, online decision-making and processing speed.

-In the present study, we focus on sign language interpreters who, like spoken language interpreters, make use of auditory WM, but also need to rely on visuospatial WM.
+In the present preliminary study, we focus on sign language interpreters who, like spoken language interpreters, make use of auditory WM, but also need to rely on visuospatial WM.
 According to Baddeley's model of WM (Baddeley, Hitch and Allen, 2009; Baddeley, 2012), auditory memory and visual memory are maintained through separate functional components: the phonological loop, and the visual sketchpad respectively.
 This suggests that there may be different memory requirements or processes for SLI compared to spoken language interpreting, given the different modalities that must be attended to.

 Existing work on linguistic and cognitive aptitude for SLI